-Practice this important aspect of firearm handling with an unloaded pistol until you can perform each of the steps - described below - with skill and confidence.
-But before you do anything with the pistol, please first read completely through this manual.
+Practice this important aspect of firearm handling (with an unloaded rifle) until you can perform each of the steps - described below - with skill and confidence.
+But before you do anything with the rifle, please first read completely through this manual.

 - 1. Keep the muzzle pointed in a safe direction.
 (See Rule 2, p.
-39.) - 2.
-Engage the safety if the hammer is cocked.
-Remove the magazine by using your index finger to push forward on the magazine release (Figure 10a) and at the same time grasp the magazine between thumb and forefinger of the other hand to draw it out of the magazine well.
-(See Figure 10b.)
+46.) - 2.
+Pull the bolt handle rearward.
+Engage the bolt lock so that the bolt is held open.
+(See p.
+16.)
+Check the chamber to be certain it is empty.
+Engage the safety.
+(See Figure 1, p.
+9.)

 Figure 10.
 The safety should be "on" when the magazine is being removed or inserted.
-Move the magazine release forward (Figure 10a) and draw the magazine out by grasping it between your thumb and forefinger and draw it out of the firearm (Figure 10b).
+Move the magazine release forward (Figure 10A) and draw the magazine out by grasping it between your thumb and forefinger and draw it out of the firearm (Figure 10B).